IbrahimHashem0/ATM-Management-System/README.md

-# ATM Management System
+# ATM Management System (Python)

 ## Overview
-This ATM Management System is a console-based C++ application designed to simulate a real-world ATM system.
+This ATM Management System is a console-based Python application designed to simulate a real-world ATM system.
 It allows users to manage accounts, perform transactions, and track transaction history efficiently using modular design and Object-Oriented Programming (OOP) principles.

 ## Features